Using Weather and Climate Data¶

 timeframe: frequently in

-time slices: each file contains a single timestep with a suite of variables
+one timestep per file: each file contains a single timestep with a suite of variables

 The NetCDF Header¶